superChing/elasticmining.github.io/_posts/2015-12-11-kafka-high-level-consumer.md

 layout: post
 title: How to use Kafka’s High Level Consumer in Scala
 categories: kafka
-abstract: "For a Kafka's beginner, it's not easy to source online examples that demonstrate how to use High Level Consumer API with Scala.
+description: "For a Kafka's beginner, it's not easy to source online examples that demonstrate how to use High Level Consumer API with Scala.
 So, here you are, below is a short introduction of this."
 comments: true
 tags: []
 image: